 Getting booed by his fans made Potter fall less in love with a football career.
 From that moment, he began seeing things differently.

 Asides from being booed, another of his playing career clubs also condemned Graham Potter to failure.
 At some point, he wondered if a football career was even worth it.
 That made him painfully retire (out of frustration) at the tender age of 30.

 The truth is, Graham Potter never retired because he suffered from an injury.
-It is was sole decision.
+It was his sole decision.

 This is a man, once abused as a “shit player”.
 Someone whom very few believed would become successful in life, especially after he gave up on football at the age of 30.

-To stimulate your autobiography appetite about Graham Potter’s Bio, we’ve portrayed his Early Life and Success Story Gallery.
+To stimulate your autobiography appetite about Graham Potter’s Bio, we’ve portrayed his Early Life and Success Story in this photo Gallery.
 This is our perfect introduction to Graham Potter’s Life Journey and trajectory.

 Yes, he is someone with a reputation for being among the most tactically skilled British coaches.

 This is a man who once lectured football at the University.
 He has two university degrees and has delivered his critics the best revenge – which is, proving them wrong.

 Despite the many praises he receives as a manager, Lifebogger realizes that not many football fans have read an in-depth version of Graham Potter’s Biography.